FrankN88/MS2_University-Research-Group/README.md

 ### Surface

 #### Colour Scheme
   - The main colours used throughout the website are a mixture of dark gray, opaque white (as a clear and non-invasive contrast colour to the previous one), and black fonts.
+That combination of colours has a classic, professional and non invasive effect on the user.
+At the same time, when needed, a theme of bright colours provide the right dynamism by appearing near features that need to be highlighted (i.e. gallery and progress bars).

 #### Typography
   -   The "Open sans" font is the main font used throughout the whole website with "Roboto" as the fallback font in case, for any reason, the font won't be imported into the site correctly.

 #### Imagery
   -   Imagery is extremely important in websites that aim to show the reliability of a research group.
 It is designed to be striking and catch the user's attention.
 The carousel on the homepage is an immediate example of an element that catches the attention of the user with the most important technologies and staff.
   - It also has a smart and simple aesthetic.
 The imagery has been thought about carefully to draw the attention of the user straight to the main components of the website.
+  - Ther user can visualise each component of the group thanks to the pictures in "People" page.

 ## Features